 The Board invites your comments on this site, and how it can be made more productive and informative.

-ALERT: Legislative committees are active between sessions, and discussions have recommenced regarding the 2014 Program Evaluation Division report.
-The State Board and the NC Opticians Association (NCOA) have issued a joint communication as a call-to-arms for quality vision care and protection for the public.
+Legislative committees also continue discussions regarding the 2014 Program Evaluation Division report.
+In the Fall of 2016 the State Board and NCOA issued a joint communication as a call-to-arms for quality vision care and protection for the public.